TheRustyPickle/Pulse/README.md

 ## Configuration

 Detailed configuration details can be found on [CONFIG.md file](CONFIG.md).
-A number of example configurations are available in the `config` folder.
+Some example configurations are available in the `config` folder.

 ## What is a Quiz Message?